ess-uofc/ess-site/content/english/about/members/Professional Development Commissioner.md

 ---
-name: Kambi Obodo
+name: Phuc (Bernard) Le
 memberType: commissioner
 position: Professional Development Commissioner
 # pronouns: He/Him
 email: pdevelopment@essucalgary.com
-image: /images/about/council-members/2025-2026/Professional Development Commissioner.jpg
+image: /images/about/council-members/2026-2027/Pro Dev Comm.png
 ---

-**Year & Major:** 2nd year Geomatics Engineering + Software minor
+**Year & Major:** 2nd year Chemical

-**The one thing you should know about me is...** I love musicals
+**A fun fact about myself is...** I can eat 5 bowls of rice in one sitting

-**I get way too excited about...** Goodhost Iced Tea
+**I get way too excited about...** Free food

-**A life goal of mine is...** to be financially free
+**A life goal of mine is...** to do a cross country road trip from California to North Carolina